Sunday, July 28, 2019

 Recently I acquired a bottle of a single barrel pick for Niemuth's Southside Market, located in Appleton, Wisconsin.
 This bottle was provided to me in exchange for an unbiased review, and I thank them for this opportunity.
 This comes from Barrel 380, where the Rye aged 49 months.
 It was bottled at a barrel proof of 123.6°.
 Like all Driftless Glen Ryes, it is made from a mash of 75% rye and 25% malted barley.
 Niemuth's sells this for $54.99 per bottle.

-The mouthfeel was thin but coating.
-Up front, there was the obvious spicy rye which gave way to strong walnut.
+Palate: The mouthfeel was thin but coating.
+On the front, there was the obvious spicy rye which gave way to strong walnut.
 Mid-palate, I picked up coffee and tobacco leaf, both of which continued on the spicy theme.
 But, on the back, it was the rich, dark chocolate to even things out.

-Clove, rye spice and smoked oak danced along the back of the throat for a very long finish.
+Finish: Clove, rye spice, and smoked oak danced along the back of the throat for a very long finish.
 While the rye spice and oak eventually waned, clove continued to build well beyond.

 Bottle, Bar, or Bust: There are many people who have a rough time shelling out $55 for a four-plus year Rye.
 I would still consider this to be a younger Rye, and if that's not your thing, then you could take a pass but I believe that would be a mistake.
 You also aren't going to find this sitting at your local watering hole.
 I really enjoyed this Full Boar Driftless Glen pick and am very happy to have it in my library.
 As such, it earns the coveted Bottle rating.
 Cheers!